Medgar Evers Historic District

 Medgar Evers Historic District is a U.S. historic district and residential neighborhood in Jackson, Mississippi.
 The neighborhood contains the Medgar and Myrlie Evers Home National Monument, the former home of African American civil rights activist Medgar Evers (1925–1963).
 Poet and writer Margaret Abigail Alexander Walker (1915–1998) lived in the neighborhood, and has a street named after her.
 The district is roughly bound by Margaret Walker Alexander Street, W. of Missouri and E. of Miami Streets, and is 3 miles northwest from downtown Jackson.
 The district has been listed as one of the National Register of Historic Places (NRHP) since September 18, 2013.

 History

-The area was developed between 1955 to 1957 by African American developers Winston J. Thompson and Leroy Burnett, and was known as the Elraine Subdivision.
+The area was developed between 1955 and 1957 by African American developers Winston J. Thompson and Leroy Burnett, and was known as the Elraine Subdivision.
 It was the first modem subdivision designed specifically for middle-class Blacks in Mississippi after World War II.
 To sell the houses, Thompson and Burnett advertised in the Jackson Advocate, a local African American newspaper.
 They were all designed as three bedrooms, a large bath, central heat, attached storage room, and landscaped lawns.
 It is listed as one of the NRHP historic districts because of the architecture, Black ethnic heritage, and its social history.

 The neighborhood contains 44 properties, primarily 1950s Ranch-style homes; and was designed as a suburban development.
 There is not much variance in the architecture.

 In more recent history the community has struggled with blight.